Bloodborne Pathogens Training for Texas Tattoo Artists and Piercers

 Even though it's not a state requirement, some Texas tattoo artists and piercers take bloodborne pathogens training courses because they want infection prevention training that's body art specific or because they are doing a body art show in a state which requires an approved BBP course.

 Tattoo artists and piercers who work only in Texas should consider taking “BBP300 Bloodborne Pathogens Training and Infection Control for Body Art Professionals (Nationwide)”.
+The price is $30.
 This online, narrated course complies with OSHA’s Bloodborne Pathogens Standard.
 The course can be taken in English, Spanish, or Vietnamese.

 Texas Body Art Regulations